 Evaluation and Feedback

 All homework will be submitted and critiqued via the website; I provide detailed critiques on all essays and respond to course discussion responses personally.
-My goal is to provide detailed essay critiques within 1 week of the essay’s due date (longer works such as term papers may take longer).
+My goal is to provide detailed essay critiques within 1 week of the essay’s due date.
+For lengthier assignments such as term papers, response time may be longer.
 Students receive all critiques well before the next writing assignment is due so that they may steadily develop and improve their work with each assignment.

 I provide regular instruction and feedback in areas such as depth of analysis, organization and structure, balance of generalization and specific detail, effective use of literary elements, correct syntax and grammar, and correct use of a wide-ranging vocabulary and diction.
 My essay critiques are geared to help students hone in on challenge areas and improve their essay scores.

 An application is required for this course.
 Once a student has been accepted and is registered, I will contact families within 1-2 business days of registration.
-I believe very strongly in keeping parents “in the loop” at all times; I send weekly class update emails to parents as well as students.
+I believe strongly in keeping parents in the loop at all times; I send weekly class update emails to parents and students.
 Parents also have the ability to view their child’s progress via an Observer Canvas account.